ing-bank/ingenious-doc/docs/knowyourframework.md

       * **Step 5** : Select the Environment and the corresponding Data sheets to be copied and then click **[Create] Button**

 === ":five: Object Repository"
-      This is the area where the Web Elements/Objects are present along with the multiple attributes/properties to be used to find that element on the Application.
+      This is the area where the Locators/Objects are present along with the multiple attributes/properties to be used to find that element on the Application.

       ![or1](img/toolui/OR1.JPG "or1")